 Among all the rules incorporated in HIPAA, you should pay close attention to five of them.
 They are:

-The need for your medical software to be HIPAA-compliant is defined by the type of entity that uses the app and the type of data covered by it.
+The need for your healthcare software to be HIPAA-compliant is defined by the type of entity that uses the app and the type of data covered by it.
 To give you more details, we’ll take a look at each of these criteria.

 Data

 While thinking about health application development, you need to distinguish two types of data in order for your solution to be HIPAA-compliant.
 They are Consumer Health Information, or CHI, and Protected Health Information, or PHI.
+Let’s take a look at their core differences.

 Entities